such-don/Website/content/project/example/index.md

 **How might these skills need to evolve with a changing workplace?**

+ I don't think either of these skills will go unused in a changing workplace.

 **How do you plan to continue honing your writing practice to suit the changing workplace?**

+ I don't forsee doing anything special to adapt to a changing environment when it comes to writing.
+I believe that I will be doing way more writing in the future than I ever did in undergrad, and that I will naturally self reflect and improve.

 **Grade Expected before Semester: A**